-APS is proud to offer Member donated peony seeds for 2022.
+APS is proud to offer Member donated peony seeds for 2023.
 Thanks to all of our donors who bring the joy and interest of growing peonies from seeds to our Members!
-2022 Seed List: HERE The post 2022 APS Seed List first appeared on American Peony Society.
+2022 Seed List: Visit the Seed Program navigation for details in early spring.
+The post 2023 APS Seed List arriving in March first appeared […]

 Anthocyanin accumulation and differential expression of the biosynthetic genes result in a discrepancy in the red color of herbaceous peony (Paeonia lactiflora Pall.) flowers. by Y. Wu, Z. Has, Y. Tang and D. Zhao.
 2022.
 Horticulturae.
 Available online: https://www.mdpi.com/journal/horticulturae The scientists were interested in learning the differences in the pigment, anthocyanin, between a pink and […]

 Melatonin enhances stem strength by increasing the lignin content and secondary cell wall thickness in herbaceous peony. by D. Zhao, Y. Luan, W. She, Y. Tang, X Huang, and J. Tao.
 2022.
 Journal of Experimental Botany. https://doi.org/10.1093/jxb/erac165 This research paper was just reported as a PDF of a research paper that has yet to be […]